 First, you need to compute the signal energy from audio in Q15 format using CMSIS-DSP.

-For this tutorial, instead of trying to determine the exact fixed-point format of the output and applying the necessary shift to adjust the output’s fixed-point format, we’ll simply tune the threshold of the detection function.
+will have a different output than the above implementation.
+Instead of trying to determine the exact fixed-point format of the output and applying the necessary shift to adjust the output’s fixed-point format, you will address it in the next step by tuning the threshold of the detection function:

 def signal_energy_q15(window):